rocky-linux/documentation/docs/desktop/gnome/user_and_group_account_management.md

 ## Conclusions

-  Congratulations, you did it!

-  In conclusion, this guide has equipped you with the knowledge needed to successfully manage user and group accounts on Rocky Linux 9.4 using Cockpit.
-Cockpit's easy-to-use web-based graphical interface, makes executing administrative tasks more accessible and efficient, allowing you to take full advantage of its user-friendly features for smooth system management.
+  In conclusion, this guide has equipped you with the knowledge to successfully manage user and group accounts on Rocky Linux 9.4 using Cockpit.
+Cockpit's easy-to-use web-based graphical interface makes executing administrative tasks more accessible and efficient, allowing you to fully utilize its user-friendly features for smooth system management.

 ---